openstack/python-openstackclient/doc/source/cli/authentication.rst

   (described below as token/endpoint) in that a token and an authentication URL are supplied and the plugin retrieves a new token.
   [Required: ``--os-auth-url``, ``--os-token``]
-* **Token/Endpoint**: This is the original token authentication (known as 'token flow' in the early CLI documentation in the OpenStack wiki).
-It requires a token and a direct endpoint that is used in the API call.
-The difference from the new Token type is this token is used as-is, no call is made to the Identity service from the client.
-This type is most often used to bootstrap a Keystone server where the token is the ``admin_token`` configured in ``keystone.conf``.
-It will also work with other services and a regular scoped token such as one obtained from a ``token issue`` command.
-  [Required: ``--os-url``, ``--os-token``]
 * **Others**: Other authentication plugins such as SAML, Kerberos, and OAuth1.0 are under development and also supported.
 To use them, they must be selected by supplying the ``--os-auth-type`` option.